Skip to content

 • 32 single socket AMD Rome nodes with 64 cores, 256 GB memory -- see details on AMD nodes below

 • 2 dual socket AMD Naples nodes, each with 64 cores, 512 GB memory.
-Note that these are in a special short partition, notchpeak-shared-short, see below for details.
+These are in a special short partition, notchpeak-shared-short.
+See below for details.

 Other information on notchpeak's hardware and cluster configuration: